MKstarFromSwitch/nostalgic-ores/README.md

 # Nostalgic Ores

-Modrinth decided to keep my project under review and never let me post it.
+Modrinth's strict moderators decided not to accept my project for misuse of title and misuse of slug/URL.
 I'm here now.

 This resource pack for Minecraft: Java Edition 1.21.4 reverts all ore textures to the old ones.